Lightningvtx/tutorials/valorant bot.md

 <img width="1155" height="740" alt="part 1 + 3" src="https://github.com/user-attachments/assets/04e656a0-6fa4-4845-8c71-fa8b1e4dc62d" />

   5. in that window that appeared, scroll down to the `Request Headers` section

 <img width="1248" height="534" alt="image" src="https://github.com/user-attachments/assets/f9f0dc07-4993-4949-94c6-7f1d0d4be8f9" />

-Those are your Riot cookies, you can now use it in the `/cookies` command
+  6. copy that cookie and paste it into the `cookies` section of the `/cookies` command

 # Common errors when logging in via cookies